Connect with us

 The Resolution: Emily received a bill from the hospital in September, more than five months after beginning treatment there.

-It said Emily owed about $3,100 even though a previous explanation of said she'd met her out-of-pocket limit.
+It said Emily owed about $3,100 even though a previous explanation of benefits said she’d met her out-of-pocket limit.

 Jered said he contacted hospital billing officials, who discovered that a medicine had been incorrectly coded and told Jered that Emily’s charge was zero.